rsiemens/squids/docs/guide.rst

       -w WORKERS, --workers WORKERS
                             The number of workers to run.
 Defaults to the number of CPUs in the system -a APP, --app APP     Path to the application class something like package.module:app where app is an instance of squids.App
-      --report-interval REPORT_INTERVAL
-                            How often to call the report_queue_stats callback with GetQueueAttributes for the queue in seconds.
-Defaults to 300 (5min).
-If no report_queue_stats callback has been registered then GetQueueAttributes will not be requested.
-                            The report-interval is an at earliest time.
-It may take longer depending onthe polling-wait-time.
       --polling-wait-time {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}
                             The WaitTimeSeconds for polling for messages from the queue.
 Consult the AWS SQS docs on long polling for more information about this setting. https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs- short-and-long-polling.html#sqs-long-polling